binateq/protos/README.md

-# Protocol Buffer Serialization/Deserialization Utility
+# PROTOcol buffer Converter

-The **protoserdes** utility can serialize data from the text to the binary format, and deserialize it back.
+The **protoc** utility can convert binary data to text and vice versa.